-15. Ok so I’m saying this out of pure shameless self promotion for anyone starting a new eBay store.
+15. Ok, so I’m saying this out of pure shameless self-promotion for anyone starting a new eBay store.
 Don’t ignore the new stores that don’t have a lot of sales under their belts.
-New stores (like ours) are eager to earn your business and may even price items lower than the competition to help build sales.
+New or smaller stores (like ours) are eager to earn your business and may even price items lower than the competition to help build sales.

 16. Don’t be afraid to contact the seller with questions.
 Here’s the deal.
 You are not asking a stupid question.
 You are not bothering the store owner.
 You deserve an answer to your question.
 You are spending your hard earned money at their store and you have the right to know everything there is to know about that product.
 The beauty of eBay – if you find an uncooperative seller, move on to the next one – there are plenty out there!

 17. Some sellers will advertise a “pet free and smoke free home.”
 If you have allergies or sensitivities and they do not mention this, ask.
 You may receive an item in pristine condition but is covered in dog hair or is saturated in cigarette odor.

 18. Look at a seller’s entire store.
 If they have items and sizes you like but not exactly what you are looking for, ask them if they have your item in inventory.
 It may be in the queue to be listed.